-The new Premier collection stands out and apart from Breitling’s classic pilot and dive watches, while still leaving all its distinctive Breitling features intact.
-We review the flagship model of this new line, with original photos by Olaf Köster.
+The Premier collection stands out and apart from Breitling’s classic pilot and dive watches, while still leaving all its distinctive Breitling features intact.
+We review the flagship model of this recently launched line, with original photos by Olaf Köster.

 The “Panda” Dial Follows Today’s Trends

 Our test watch, the Premier B01 Chronograph 42, is the flagship of the collection.
 Its name makes it abundantly clear that it is equipped with Breitling manufacture movement 01, available with either a silver or blue dial with black counters.
 A special Bentley version is available with a British racing green dial and the Bentley Centenary Limited Edition is also available with a brown dial and a red-gold case.
 Our test watch was housed in stainless steel.

 For the sake of clarity, let us mention here that the collection also includes chronographs with ETA/Valjoux 7750-based movements and various three-hand watches with a small seconds subdial or weekday/date displays.